rafayet-git/quiz5/README.md

 You only need to generate the model once, as it gets stored to the training_checkpoints folder.

-A weights file with epoch=3 and epoch=10 is provided for convenience.
+A pre-generated weights file with epoch=3 and epoch=10 is provided for convenience.

 ## Samples generated with Epoch=10